astraut-solutions/easy-risk-register/docs/product/product-requirements.md

 ## 5. Technical Architecture

 ### 5.1 System Architecture
-The Easy Risk Register follows a client-side-only architecture with no server dependencies.
-The entire application runs in the user's browser and utilizes local storage for data persistence.
-This architecture provides privacy-focused operation while maintaining accessibility across platforms.
+The Easy Risk Register follows a **client-side-first** architecture where the core risk register runs in the user's browser and utilizes local storage for data persistence (with optional local encryption).
+For advanced deployments, the product also supports **optional backend/integrations** (for example, Vercel serverless functions and externally hosted open source services such as time-series and graph databases).
+Core functionality remains usable without any server configuration.

 ### 5.2 Technology Stack
 - **Frontend Framework**: React with Vite